-Fortunately, many expats move to the Kingdom on lucrative relocation packages with allowances for housing, transport, medical insurance and their children's education.
-Expats who have these costs covered by their employers usually find living expenses in Saudi Arabia reasonable and enjoy a comfortable lifestyle.
+Fortunately, many expats move to the Kingdom on lucrative relocation packages that include allowances for housing, transport, medical insurance, and children’s education.
+Expats whose employers cover these expenses usually find the cost of living in Saudi Arabia manageable, allowing for a comfortable lifestyle.

 Cost of accommodation in Saudi Arabia

 Expat housing in Saudi Arabia is expensive.
-High demand for property in expat compounds has resulted in high prices.
+Demand for property in expat compounds has resulted in high prices.
 The most popular compounds can have long waiting lists.
 Living outside the compounds often proves cheaper.

 Villas and apartments in Saudi Arabia vary in cost depending on size, location, and amenities.
-Expats working in the Kingdom may be able to negotiate a housing allowance as part of their employment contract, which would be a major saving.
+If you are working in the Kingdom, you may be able to negotiate a housing allowance as part of your employment contract, which would be a major saving.

 Cost of transport in Saudi Arabia